If you are coming to our health center for an appointment, please bring a mask with you. Masks are required at all times while in our health centers.

 - Abortion is covered in insurance policies for public employees only in cases of life endangerment, rape or incest.

 - Anyone under the age of 18 must get their parent's permission to have an abortion.
 If you are under 18 and can not get permission from your parent, you can request a judge to provide permission for you.
-This is called "judicial bypass" and you can find out more about it by clicking the tile labeled "Judicial Bypass Info" on this page.
+This is called "judicial bypass" and you can find out more about it by clicking the tile labeled "Information for Minors" on this page.

 - Government funding (like Medicaid) is available for abortion only in cases of life endangerment, rape or incest.